sock1000kg/MediaTracker/README.md

 - Media: User can only log media they created or global media.

 #### Media Types
-- Name: Trimed and lowercased
+- Name: Trimmed and lowercased

 ## Planned Features